 If the lighting is dim, in shadow, or otherwise questionable, use the camera's flash!
 Most cameras today have a flash override that tells the flash to go off, even if the automatic sensor is fooled by the surrounding light into thinking that flash is not needed.
 The symbol is usually a lightning bolt, or a small image of the flash source on the camera.

 On a bright sunny day, a person standing in the shadow of a tree can still look dimly lit.
 Use the flash, in this case referred to as "fill flash" to eliminate the shadows under the tree.
-(See examples above right.
-Even though the principle being illustrated there is one of angles, you can also clearly see my granddaughter's face, because the flash killed the under-tree shadows.)
+(See examples at top.)
+Even though the principle being illustrated there is one of angles, you can also clearly see my granddaughter's face, because the flash killed the under-tree shadows.

 I remember the 'bad old days,' when outdoor subjects were always placed, squinting, facing the sun, because the light "had to be" behind the photographer.
-While you don't want to shoot right into the sun, as this will create a silhouette, you can shoot toward bright light, and by use of fill-flash, eliminate that silhouette effect and have a pleasing photo because your subject will not be making a horrible face because the sun is in their eyes.
-And, their eyes will be visible, not hidden behind sunglasses, either.
+While you don't want to shoot right into the sun, as this will create a silhouette, you can shoot toward bright light, and by use of fill-flash, eliminate that silhouette effect and have a pleasing photo because your subject will not be making a horrible face due to the sun being in their eyes, and their eyes will be visible instead of hidden behind sunglasses.

 Additionally, however, that second photo was cropped to show just the one kitty, and not any of the surrounding area, or other cats in the picture, so it also serves to illustrate my point about cropping and ending up with awkward shapes or sizes.

 Since pets do not always cooperate with our desires for taking their pictures, we have to be ready to grab any moment that presents itself.
 Sometimes, the shot is of a sleeping pet, and the light is not great, but you don't want to use flash and wake them up, thereby spoiling the pose.
 This is where a photo-editing program helps to some extent.